liukai1919/SQL-Project/starting_with_questions.md

 ```

 Answer:
-The US has the most orders with "Referral" channel, which means influencers' job worked.
-The US also paid more aveage price than other countries.
+The US has the most orders with "Referral" channel, which means the influencer economy is a new trend in the United States.
+The average transaction value in the U.S. market is higher.